 Q: What is "the admin group" (or the infrastructure admin group "iag") of EPFSUG?

-A: EPFSUG has its server in Germany with the hosting company Hetzner Online.
+A: EPFSUG had its server in Germany with the hosting company Hetzner Online but it has been moved.
 The server is maintained by Joris, Dimitrios, Jonatan, Katrien and Stef, and for that purpose the admin group has a mailing list firstname.lastname@example.org.
-Erik and Christian are subscribed too.
 Please feel free to mail to them if you have a problem related to the infrastructure.

 Q: Who made this website and the "animal farm" banner on the top of the homepage?
 And what is that star spiral thing on status.net?

 A: The animal farm is mashup of logos from a number of Free Software projects and products and you can find the original here (cc-by-sa licensed).
-The website is powered by Drupal and designed by Katrien and Joris.
-Finally, the spiral star thing comes from Debian
+The website is powered by Drupal and designed and maintained by Katrien, Joris and Dimitrios.
+Siri made Edge the Hedgehog and, finally, the spiral star thing comes from Debian.

 Q: What's this Free Software thing all about???